fowlay/gerke-decoder/README.md

 ### Java

-The current version has been tested with OpenJDK 17.0.1.
-Earlier versions were developed using Oracle JDK 1.8 version 202 and OpenJDK version 1.8.0_262.
-Other versions of Java may work as well.
+The current version was developed using OpenJDK version 11.
+Other JDK versions may work also.

 ### Optional: Gnuplot